Free Concert Performances in the East Portland, Oregon Area

 The orchestra plays some four to six concerts per year for various organizations, and in addition, formal winter and spring concerts are performed at the David Douglas (High School) Performing Arts Center.

-Dr. Roger Nickerson is ECCO's current Music Director and Conductor.
-Roger brings extensive experience to this position.
-He was preceeded as Conductor by several others including founder Harold Webber, Jerry Dickson (Band Director at Sandy High School 1992-1996), Carmen Saracco (Orchestra Director at David Douglas High School 1996-1999) and Jack Mahoney (Instrumental Music Director at Centennial High School).
+David L. Kinch is ECCO’s current Music Director and Conductor.
+David brings extensive experience to this position.
+He was preceeded as Conductor by several others including founder Harold Webber, Jerry Dickson (Band Director at Sandy High School 1992-1996), Carmen Saracco (Orchestra Director at David Douglas High School 1996-1999), Jack Mahoney (Instrumental Music Director at Centennial High School) and Dr. Roger Nickerson (40 years of music education and administration.)

 All material on this website Copyright 2017 by East County Community Orchestra